sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-01-bitcoin-the-year-in-review.md

 changefreq: "weekly"
 charset: "UTF-8"
 cname: "sebastienrousseau.com"
-copyright: "© Copyright 2023 - Sebastien Rousseau.All rights reserved."
+copyright: "© Copyright 2023 - Sebastien Rousseau.
+All rights reserved."
 date: "July 12, 2023"
 description: "The Peer-to-Peer Electronic Cash System that everyone is talking about."
 format-detection: "telephone=no"